 Early Years and Education

-Joel was born and raised in Cardiff and has lived in the Cardiff North Constituency all of his life.
+Joel was born and raised in Cardiff and has lived in the Capital City all of his life.
 Educated at St Mellons Church in Wales Primary School and St Teilo’s Church in Wales High School, Joel developed an interest in representing the views of his peers at a young age, joining the School Council in the first few months of high school.

 After High School Joel attended St David’s Catholic College, studying history, law and economics.
 A former Student Union President, Joel understands the views of young people and has listened and acted on the concerns of local residents, joining the Conservative and Unionist Party at the age of 14.
 Joel got involved in politics after contacting his Councillors regarding speeding in the local area, giving them a tally mark survey.

 A volunteer from a young age Joel has engaged with residents from all walks of life for many years and currently represents Pontprennau and Old St Mellons as a County Councillor on Cardiff Council.
+Joel was first elected in May 2017 and was re-elected in May 2022.
 Joel is committed to helping people and communities in whatever way he can and will always do his best.

-A member of South Wales Fire and Rescue Authority, Joel works with councillors from across the political divide for the furtherance of South Wales Fire and Rescue Service.
+A former member of South Wales Fire and Rescue Authority, Joel enjoyed working with councillors from across the political divide for the furtherance of South Wales Fire and Rescue Service.

 Joel cut his political teeth at the 2016 Welsh Assembly Elections by contesting the Cardiff Central constituency.
-Standing in a non-target seat gave Joel the opportunity to represent the Party at a number of hustings and engagement events and these opportunities have put him in good stead for the forthcoming 2021 Welsh Assembly Elections where Joel is standing in the Cardiff North constituency.
+Standing in a non-target seat gave Joel the opportunity to represent the Party at a number of hustings and engagement events and these opportunities have put him in good stead for the 2021 Welsh Assembly Elections where Joel stood in the Cardiff North constituency, running a positive campaign.